The Unfortunate Eternal End Of The Unforgiving Heart

 Peter asked Jesus how often he should forgive one who sinned against him.
 The 70×7 response was emphatic.
 How much more the illustration of the king and his servants!

-Jesus is not minimizing sins committed against us, but He is setting them in the proper context.
-They are a drop in the bucket compared to our sins before God.
-If we will not forgive those who have sinned against us, we are like the servant who having been forgiven a huge, unpayable debt, would not forgive a tiny debt owed to him.
-And, in the end, his debt was not forgiven.
+Jesus does not minimize the sins committed against us, but He places them in the proper context.
+They are a drop in the bucket compared to our sin before God.
+If we refuse to forgive those who sin against us, we imitate the servant who, after being forgiven a huge, unpayable debt, would not forgive a tiny debt owed to him.
+And, in the end, the king retracted the forgiveness of his debt.
 The king reinstated his debt, for he did not follow the king’s example of compassion.

 If we do not forgive one another, God won’t reinstate our sin debt—it won’t have been forgiven in the first place.
 Recall the Lord’s words when He taught the disciples to pray.
 In the prayer, He made the statement,